 With the exception of the monthly blood drives, all in-person programs and usage of meeting rooms are cancelled until further notice.
 These plans will be monitored and re-evaluated as needed.

 Patrons can access library materials via the online library collection or through In-person Browsing and Curbside Pickup.

 Curbside Pickup is available.
 This service will be offered Tuesday - Friday.
 Orders can be placed between 10:00 am-2:00 pm by calling 859-238-7323 or emailing firstname.lastname@example.org.
 Items will be available between 2:00-5:00 pm.
 Visit the Curbside Pickup page for more information.

 Service to shut-ins has resumed on a monthly basis.
 This currently does not include any residential or day facilities.

-Public Computer access is available Monday-Friday from 9:00 am-4:45 pm.
+Public Computer access is available Monday-Friday from 9:00 am-4:45 pm and Saturdays from 10:00 am-2:00 pm.
 Those wanting to use a computer will need to check in with library staff in the Rotunda.
 Access will be limited to 1-hour time blocks.
 A time will be assigned when you check in.
 You will be asked to wait outside the building or in your vehicle until your assigned time.
 There are currently 10 computers available for public use and are spaced in accordance with social distancing guidelines.
 Computer stations will be sanitized between sessions.
 Printing and copying is available.
 (Please plan to have exact change or a credit card to pay for printing/copying.)